 An excerpt from Philip’s book, The Destructive Power of Family Wealth, on family constitutions, can be found here: Excerpt on Constitutions and another on mobility in tax planning here: Thoughts on Mobility and Related Planning

 Philip is a member of the Advisory Committee of the Hong Kong University of Science and Technology’s Tanoto Center for Asian Family Business and Entrepreneurship Studies ( HKUST Tanoto Center ) and is a Founding Advisor to the Responsible Family Business and Wealth Ownership program created by Cambridge Judge Business School in relation to its family business and wealth initiatives.
 This includes The 21st Century Family Business programme in respect of which Philip is one of the lecturers and facilitators for that course.
 See Responsible Family Business and Wealth Ownership

 Philip runs training and strategic change programs for a number of the worlds’ top private banks.

-Philip has also taught at the Chinese University of Hong Kong and for the Tsinghua Kaifeng Family Heritage Centre in Beijing and has been a member of the curriculum review committee for tax, trusts and wealth planning for the Singapore Wealth Management Institute.
+Philip has also been a guest lecturer at the Chinese University of Hong Kong and for the Tsinghua Kaifeng Family Heritage Centre in Beijing and has been a member of the curriculum review committee for tax, trusts and wealth planning for the Singapore Wealth Management Institute.